 For those that don’t have aspirations to become a writer, they can now socialize in a bar with talented bartenders instead of staring at a computer screen visualizing great cocktails.
 It’s a lot more fun to drink one.

-Cocktail blogging may be dead, but it did effected change which can been seen in bars all over the world.
+Cocktail blogging may be dead, but it did effect change which can be seen in bars all over the world.
 Long live the cocktail blog!